GreyeSmyth/hq-style-trivia/README.md

  * `roundStartDelay` - The interval between game rounds, in milliseconds.
  * `timeToAnswer` - The amount of time players are given to answer a question, in milliseconds.
  * `roundResultsLength` - The amount of time that a round's results are displayed for.
+ * `fallbackQuestion` - A default question used if the server is unable to reach the trivia API, as an object with the properties:
+	* `question` - A string containing the question.
+	* `correctAnswer` - A string containing the correct answer.
+	* `incorrectAnswers` - An array of strings, each containing an incorrect answer.
+ * `questionApiURL` - A URL to fetch trivia questions from.
+By default, the app uses the [Open Trivia DB](https://opentdb.com/)

 ## Frontend setup